 - Deep peels have in dramatic results and patients look very refreshed and smooth

 Recovery is minimal, but depends on the type of chemical peel you choose.
 Patients can expect some level of redness, itching, flaking, and general skin irritation.
-Typically, recovery after a deep peel last the longest and is the most severe.
-Sunscreen and further sun protection is recommended post-peel for all patients.
+A deep peel is normally the most severe and requires the longest recovery.
+We recommend that all patients that have had chemical peels remember to use sunscreen and further sun protection.

 Appointments Available in Charleston, SC